 How are my interests and money protected?

 While Qualified Intermediaries like EquipEx are not currently regulated at the federal level, certain states have passed legislation in recent years to better protect Exchangers’ interests.
-The State of Colorado, EquipEx’s home state, passed House Bill 1254 in 2009, which makes certain requirements of QIs residing in Colorado.
+The State of Colorado, ERG/EquipEx’s home state, passed House Bill 1254 in 2009, which makes certain requirements of QIs residing in Colorado.
 EquipEx meets or exceeds all such requirements, including professional liability insurance coverage (aka E&O) at four times the state minimum and the establishment of a Qualified Escrow Account (QEA) to hold Exchangers’ proceeds.
-In addition, EquipEx carries $1 million of cyber fraud insurance and uses a unique QEA for each Exchanger, so that your 1031 Exchange proceeds are never co-mingled with another Exchanger’s.
+In addition, EquipEx carries a $1 million cyber fraud insurance policy and uses a unique QEA for each Exchanger, so that your 1031 Exchange proceeds are never co-mingled with another Exchanger’s.
 EquipEx also has a Certified Exchange Specialist® on staff, signifying extensive 1031 Exchange experience and a commitment to uphold the highest ethical standards.

 How much taxable gain does it take for it to make sense to participate in a 1031 Exchange?